ninal1811/github-tutorial/README.md

 ---
 ## Workflow & Commands

+* mkdir: make directory
+* touch: make a file
+* cd: change directory
+* rm: remove
+* rmdir: remove an empty directory
 * git init: creates a new git repository
 * git add: adds your work to your repository
 * git commit: saves changes made in a file to local repository
 * git push: sends everything to you local repository
 * git save: saves your work